Input Validation

 with $k$ a fresh random nonce, $r = (k \cdot G)_x$, and $x$ the long-term signing key.
 This equation is linear in $x$ once $k$ and $r$ are fixed, so reusing the same $k$ across two different messages $m_1 \ne m_2$ produces a pair $(r, s_1), (r, s_2)$ from which any observer recovers $x$ in closed form: solve $k = (H(m_1) - H(m_2)) \cdot (s_1 - s_2)^{-1} \bmod n$, then $x = (s_1 \cdot k - H(m_1)) \cdot r^{-1} \bmod n$.
 The canonical real-world incident is the 2010 fail0verflow PlayStation 3 ECDSA break, where Sony reused a fixed nonce across game-code signatures and the master key fell out of two signed binaries.

 Security implication.
 When two signatures over different messages share a presignature, anyone who observes them can recover the long-term signing key $x$.
 In threshold deployments the reuse is both easy to trigger and hard to detect: a malicious party can abort a ceremony after the presignature is fixed and force a retry on a different message, or route two non-interactive signing requests to different honest subsets using the same presignature.
 Honest parties signing non-interactively have no way to notice that the same nonce is being consumed twice.
-The Aumasson–Shlomovits Attacking Threshold Wallets paper catalogues presignature reuse as a first-class threshold-wallet threat.

 How to avoid.
 Atomically (across parallel sessions) consume the presignature before starting the signing, and consume it whether or not the signing protocol completed successfully.
 Upon failure, never retry signing with the same presignature; generate a fresh one.
 Beware lifecycle events that can resurrect a consumed presignature: backup-and-restore, process restarts, snapshots, and replication must not reintroduce a presignature that has already been used.

-Example: Blockdaemon Builder Vault warns against 2-of-3 presignature reuse (Builder Vault TSM docs).
 Builder Vault is Blockdaemon’s production MPC threshold-signing platform (powered by the Sepior TSM).
 Its developer documentation explains that each presignature contains shares of a random signing nonce, and that an MPC node enforces single-use by deleting the presignature in the same transaction in which it consumes its share.
 The docs additionally warn that backup-and-restore can reintroduce a previously-consumed presignature, turning a routine ops procedure into a key-extraction vector if mishandled.
 Operators are therefore instructed to delete all presignatures either before taking a database backup or upon restoring.

 Insecure Subprotocols